Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Introduction

-This article presents \textit{discontinuous HMC} (DHMC), an extension that can efficiently explore discrete spaces involving ordinal discrete parameters as well as continuous ones.
-More generally, the algorithm is well-suited whenever the discrete space has a natural ordering in a sense that two neighboring parameters imply similar log-likelihoods (see Section~\ref{sec:embedding} for further explanation).
-DHMC can also handle discontinuous posterior densities, which for example arise from models with structural change points \citep{chib1998changepoint,wagner2002segmented}, latent thresholds \citep{neelon2004isotonic, nakajima2013threshold}, and pseudo-likelihoods \citep{bissiri16}.
-DHMC retains the generality that makes HMC suitable for automatic posterior inference as in Stan and PyMC.
-For any given target distribution, each iteration of DHMC only requires evaluations of the density and of the following quantities: \begin{enumerate} \item full conditional densities of discrete parameters (up to normalizing constants) \item either the gradient of the log density with respect to continuous parameters or their individual full conditional densities (up to normalizing constants) \end{enumerate} Evaluations of full conditionals can be done algorithmically and efficiently through directed acyclic graph frameworks, taking advantage of conditional independence structures \citep{lunn2009bugs}.
+\expandafter\MakeUppercase \dhmc{} retains the generality that makes \hmc{} suitable for automatic posterior inference.
+For any given target distribution, each iteration only requires evaluations of the density and of the following quantities up to normalizing constants: 1) full conditional densities of discrete parameters, and 2) either the gradient of the log density with respect to continuous parameters or their individual full conditional densities.
+Evaluations of full conditionals can be done algorithmically and efficiently through directed acyclic graph frameworks, taking advantage of conditional independence structures \citep{lunn2009bugs}.
 Algorithmic evaluation of the gradient is also efficient \citep{griewank2008algodiff} and its implementations are widely available as open-source modules \citep{carpenter2015stan}.

-In our framework, the discrete parameters of a model are first embedded into a continuous space, inducing parameters with piecewise constant densities.
-The key theoretical insight is that Hamiltonian dynamics with a discontinuous potential energy can be integrated analytically near its discontinuity in a way that exactly preserves the total energy.
-This fact was realized by \citet{pakman13} and used to sample from binary distributions through embedding them into a continuous space. \citet{afshar15} explored, to a limited extent, applying the same idea in extending HMC more generally.
-These algorithms are instances of \textit{event-driven Monte Carlo} in the computational physics literature, dating back to \citet{alder59}.
+In our framework, the discrete parameters are first embedded into a continuous space, inducing parameters with piecewise constant densities.
+A key theoretical insight is that Hamiltonian dynamics with a discontinuous potential energy can be integrated analytically near its discontinuity in a way that exactly preserves the total energy.
+This fact was realized by \citet{pakman13} and used to sample from binary distributions through embedding them into a continuous space.
+This framework was extended by \citet{afshar15} to handle more general discontinuous distributions and then by \citet{dinh2017probabilistic-hmc} to settings where the parameter space involves phylogenetic trees.
+All these frameworks, however, run into serious computational issues when dealing with more complex discontinuities and thus fail as general-purpose algorithms.

-Another recent development in extending HMC to a more complex parameter space is \citet{dinh2017probabilistichmc}.
-Though related, their work and ours have little overlap in terms of the main contributions.
-Their work is more of a proof of concept to demonstrate how HMC could be extended to a parameter space involving trees.
-We instead focus on the issue of discrete parameters and develop techniques not only of theoretical interests but also of immediate utility, demonstrating concrete and significant improvements over existing approaches.